Skip to main content

 WHY IT'S IMPORTANT

 Our industry could be about to see the most significant reforms of New Zealand’s fisheries for decades.
-Recently, Minister Shane Jones launched the consultation on proposed amendments to the Fisheries Act
+In 2025, Minister Shane Jones launched a consultation on proposed amendments to the Fisheries Act

 • Decision making processes, including making multi-year catch decisions and better integrating socio-economic factors in TAC setting